Area Forecast Discussion

 National Weather Service SAN ANGELO TX

-VFR conditions will prevail through most of the next 24 hours.
+VFR conditions expected through the next 24 hours.
+Overcast skies

 (Today and Tonight)